-The Middle Way is about balance, but is not as simple as adjusting weights until they are equal and then you are done.
+The Middle Way is about balance but is not as simple as adjusting weights until they are equal and then you are done.
 This is because the weights themselves are not constant, so, you need to pay attention to how they shift in quality.

-As a person transitions into adulthood and beyond, the things that are deemed most important shift.
+As a person transitions into adulthood and beyond, things deemed to be the most important shift.
 Values change as you enter into intimate relationships and take on additional responsibilities.
-As you become more involved in your personal community, objectives may shift to being more about the development of others and less about your personal gain.
+Also, as you become more involved in your personal community, objectives may shift to being more about the development of others and less about your personal gain.

 2) How does your emotional framework allow for growth?

 3) How do the actions you select bring forth the best possibilities?

 4) How do your thoughts and associated attitudes diminish less favorable outcomes?

 5) How does your emotional framework prevent stagnation?

 6) How do the actions you select limit negative results